-PhD Studentships: Call now open
+PhD Studentships: Call now closed

 To further research currently undertaken through the AHDB Postgraduate Studentship programme, AHDB is making funding available for up to 10 PhD studentships.

 Starting in 2020, these studentships will deliver new experts and science with practical benefits across agriculture and horticulture.

 This invitation is open to all UK universities, colleges and research institutes.

 Organisations will be expected to demonstrate a record of excellence in the specific area of research as well as providing high-quality and well-managed research degree programmes.

 - Deliver useable scientific developments that are relevant to industry and AHDB strategy priorities

 - Communicate findings of this research effectively with levy payers

 - Develop the next generation of technical experts for the agriculture and horticulture industries.